DOI-USGS/ISIS3/LTS-Release-Process-and-Support.md

 ## Step 1: Check the PRs for Labels
 * Any bugfix PR that addressed an issue with the `bug` label should have a `bug` label as well.
-* Manually update PRs with the `bug` label in preparation of the next step.
+* Manually update PRs with the `bug` label in preparation for the next step.

 ## Step 2: Cherry-pick the PRs
 * Pick and choose the bugfix PRs that will be brought down into the LTS version.